Kimball-Peterson/startup/notes.md

 - **Box Model:**
   - Everything is defined as boxes in CSS.
   - When style is applied it is applied to a region of display that is a box.
+- **Selectors:**
+  - Element Type Selector: uses html element as selector. `body {font-family: sans-serif;}`
+  - Combinators: Descendant Combinators, can be used to target all siblings of something.
+Ex. `section h2 { color: 		#004400;}`
+    which targets all h2 elements that are within a section block.
+  - Class Selectors: All elements can have zero or more classifications applied to them.
+If a class summary exists, `.summary { font-weight: bold; } ` targets all with the summary class.
+Can be combined with class selectors ex. `p.summary { font-weight: bold; }`
+  - ID Selectors: reference the ID of an element.
+All IDs should be unique within an html document.
+Prefix the ID with a hash symbol (#).
+Ex. `#physics { border-left: solid 1em purple; }`
+  - Attribute Selector: select elements based on attributes. `p[class='summary'] { color: red; } `
+  - Pseudo Selector: select based on positional relationships, mouse interactions, hyperlink visitation states, and attributes.
+Ex. purple highlight bar that appears only when mouse hovers over text ` section:hover { border-left: solid 1em purple; }`
+  - CSS Declarations: rule declarations specify a property and value to assign when rule selector matches one or more elements. https://github.com/webprogramming260/.github/blob/main/profile/css/declarations/declarations.md
+  	- Units: abosolute ( px, in) Relative units (% or parent element, % or minimum viewport dimension (25vmin), or multiplier of size of letter m (1.5rem, em is parents font, rem is root font))
+    - Color: keywords (ex.red)
+    	- RGB hex (#00FFAA22 or #0FA2): Red green blue as hexadecimal with optional alpha opacity
+     	- RGB Function (128, 255, 128, 0.5): Red green blue as percentage or number between 0 and 255, with optional alpha opacity percentage.
+        - HSL (hsl(180, 30%, 90%, 0.5): Hue saturation light and optional opacity.
+Hue is position on 365 degree color wheel(red is 0 and 255).
+Saturation is how gray color is, light is how bright.
+  - Fonts: Use this: `@import url('https://fonts.googleapis.com/css2?family=Rubik Microbe&display=swap');`
+- **Responsive:**
+	- Viewport tag: `<meta name="viewport" content="width=device-width,initial-scale=1" />` always inlcude for viewport browser settings bypass
+	- Float: moves an element to the right or left of its container element and allows inline elements to wrap around it.
+ 	- Media Queries: Dynamically detects size and orientation of device and applies css rules to represent the html in a way that accomodates the change. `@media (orientation: portrait) {
+  div {
+    transform: rotate(270deg);
+  }
+}`
+		- Takes one or more predicates separated by boolean operators.

 ### Frameworks
 - **Tailwind:** New framework as of 4 years ago.
 46% general usage, 78% retention.
 Uses smaller definitions that are applied specifically to individual HTML elements.
 Moves a large amount of CSS into the HTML file directly.